samiulextreem/samiulextreem.github.io/projects/project-4.md

 # All dates must be YYYY-MM-DD format!
 date: 2017-11-11
 labels:
-  - EasyEDA
-  - esp8266
+  - esp 32
-  - PCB design
+  - FreeRTOS
   - C++

 summary: A project I made to learn more about circuit design, PCB sketching and coding with complex mathmatical model